 The moment when you need to act is exactly when the penalty for not acting becomes too much to bear. – Unknown

-We’re tired of seeing the same mistakes happen to different people – and it’s time for a change.
+We’re tired of seeing the same mistakes happen to different people.
+It’s time for a change.

-Every year, hundreds of thousands of senior engineering students around the world build something as part of their final year project.
-Under pressure from their other courses, they go and quickly design and implement a system often with limited tools and resources, and often involving electronics, something many find confusing and unfamiliar.
-When they finally figure out how to do it, order the parts, and start assembling everything – mistakes happen.
-A power supply set to the wrong voltage or shorted circuits cause your months-long progress to go up in smoke.
+Every year, hundreds of thousands of senior engineering students worldwide build something for their final year project.
+Under pressure from other coursework, they design and implement electronic systems with limited tools and experience — something many find unfamiliar and overwhelming.
+By the time they figure it out, order parts, and start assembling, mistakes happen.
+A power supply set to the wrong voltage or a shorted connection can send months of progress up in smoke.

-What bothered me the most is that when I opened the device, there was nothing inside to protect against over-voltage – even though the datasheet stated that default minimum and maximum voltage limits were programmed into the device.
-That gave my team and I the false impression that there was something to help save us.
-Our main fuse never activated because the fault was caused by the voltage itself, and the current spike was too brief to trigger protection.
+What bothered me most was what I found when I opened the device: no over-voltage protection whatsoever, despite the datasheet stating that default voltage limits were programmed in.
+That gave my team and me a false sense of security.
+Our main fuse never triggered because the fault was in the voltage itself, the resulting current spike was too brief to activate protection.

 Why are things done this way?
 It costs less than 40 cents and takes minimal space to add a simple part from Texas Instruments that would solve this problem.
-There are some minor technical complications (thermal management) from adding it, but nothing that can’t be overcome.
-Instead, the designers chose to leave out these features because when an incorrect voltage is applied, the blame falls on the user – and that means more servo sales.
-These are predatory design tactics that exploit the lack of technical knowledge and best practices by new users, discouraging people who are just starting out in electronics.
+There are some minor technical complications (thermal management) from adding it, but nothing insurmountable.
+Instead, the designers chose to leave out these features because when an incorrect voltage is applied, the blame falls on the user – and that means more sales.
+These are predatory design tactics that exploit the lack of technical knowledge and best practices by new users, and end up discouraging those who are just starting out in electronics.

 It was my mistake.
 I was the one who didn’t check before connecting it.
 But that doesn’t mean this is how things have to be.

-After searching for overvoltage protection modules online, I was frustrated to find that all available options were either using under-performing parts, rated for low voltages, or using relay-based switching.
-To begin with, these modules are slow to act, inefficient, and outdated.
+After searching for overvoltage protection modules online, I was frustrated to find that all available options were either using under-performing parts, not rated my application, or using relay-based switching.
+To begin, these modules are slow to act, inefficient, and outdated.
 Given that our project cost about $6000 CAD to build (the majority of which was electronics), I was not going to let its success or failure hinge upon the performance of an $8 relay module from Amazon.
 As a result, I hacked together a primitive MOS transistor-based prototype on a breadboard.
 Although it was inefficient and scrappy, it nonetheless proved fast and accurate – and I ended up making it on a PCB before being integrated on the final robot.
 Shown below is a slide from our final presentation showing the initial prototype and final result:

 Realizing that this new device had potential to protect people’s electronics and was filling a niche not covered by existing products, I set out to improve on my first prototype and see if it could have any commercial value.